Travel Bargain destination

 the cable to roll down hill with the speed controlled by three brake

 systems.
-In the 1960’s in the days of Willie Mays playing with
+In the 1960s, the days of Willie Mays playing with

 men would have to drop nearly to the floor of the car to get the grip